top of page

 It was a look filled with unnamed hopes and doubts and fears.

-It was a look that Jacop knew well.
+And, it was a look that Jacop knew well.

 bottom of page